bigcommerce/dev-docs/markdown/stencil-docs/javascript-and-event-hooks/npm-tutorials.md

 export default VerticalLinearStepper;
 ```

+The above code block was adapted from http://www.material-ui.com/#/components/stepper.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">
 <div class="HubBlock-content">

 <!-- theme:  -->

 ###  Note on the VerticalLinearStepper.js Example
-> We must register a custom element to set up the “root” of every React component we create.
+> We must register a custom element to set up the "root" of every React component we create.
 However, within a React component, we can import other React components without having to register them.
 For example, here we register x-coupon-drawer as a custom element that renders the React CouponDrawer component.
 However, within CouponDrawer, we can simply import the VerticalLinearStepper component needing to set it up in the same way.

 </div>
 </div>